-- Eleven (11) applicants suffered personal harm as direct immediate victims, directly as a consequence of the crimes described in Supplementary Submissions D146/3, D146/4 and D146/5 - 24.
-Conversely, the Co-Investigating Judges find that the necessary causal link between the alleged harm and the facts under investigation was not established by twenty-three (23) applicants,21 to the extent that the reported facts are in their entirety distinct from those of which the Co-Investigating Judges are currently seized and no circumstances allow them to consider the possibility of a direct link between the alleged injury and the alleged crimes under investigation. - 25.
-Moreover, the Co-Investigating Judges note that three (3) Civil Party applicants22 did not provide sufficient information in their applications to verify compliance with Rules 23 bis (1) and (4).
+- Thirteen (13) applicants suffered personal harm as immediate victims, directly as a consequence of the crimes described in Supplementary Submissions D146/3, D146/4 and D146/5 - Four (4) applicants personally suffered psychological harm as a direct consequence of crimes committed against one or several more member(s) of their families, as described in Supplementary Submissions D146/3, D146/4 and D146/5 - 25.
+Conversely, the Co-Investigating Judges find that the necessary causal link between the alleged harm and the facts under investigation was not established by thirteen (13) applicants, 23 to the extent that the reported facts are in their entirety distinct from those of which the Co-Investigating Judges are currently seized and no circumstances allow them to consider the possibility of a direct link between the alleged injury and the alleged crimes under investigation. - 26.
+Moreover, the Co-Investigating Judges note that three (3) Civil Party applicants24 did not provide sufficient information in their applications to verify compliance with Rules 23 bis (1) and (4).

-21 See Annex 3 Inadmissible Civil Parties : (6) Harm is not linked to the facts under investigation.
+See Annex 3 Inadmissible Civil Parties: (6) Harm is not linked to the facts under investigation.

-See Annex 3 Inadmissible Civil Parties : (4) Insufficient information to verify compliance with Internal Rule 23 bis (1) and (4)
+See Annex 3 Inadmissible Civil Parties: (4) Insufficient information to verify compliance with Internal Rule 23 bis (1) and (4)